supertokens/supertokens-core/CONTRIBUTING.md

 - IDE: [IntelliJ](https://www.jetbrains.com/idea/download/)(recommended) or equivalent IDE

 ### Notations
+1. core: An http service built in java that handles the bulk of operations handled by SuperTokens.
+2. plugin-interface: A Java interface that allows communication between the core and plugin
+3. plugin: A plugin is a JAR extension to the core and allows the core to interface with an appropriate database

 You can find more information about the terms used and the architechture of SuperTokens over [here](https://github.com/supertokens/supertokens-core/wiki/Code-and-file-structure-overview)

 ### Project Setup